-- Erect a shed, greenhouse, porch or fence or make any other alterations to your garden - Remove a hedge or tree in your garden - Put up a satellite dish - Make any alterations to your home - Install a driveway within the property boundary - Install any fittings or fixtures such as new kitchens, bathrooms, doors or carry out any alterations or improvements withing the home or garden. - Make any alterations to the garage you rent from Waverley Housing.
+- Erect a shed, greenhouse, porch or fence or make any other alterations to your garden - Remove a hedge or tree in your garden - Put up a satellite dish - Make any alterations to your home or garage - Install a driveway within the property boundary - Install any fittings or fixtures such as new kitchens, bathrooms, doors or carry out any alterations or improvements within the home, garage or garden.

-To request permission for an alteration, please complete an application form 'Permission to alter your Home or Garden or Garage' form.
+To request permission for an alteration, please complete an application form 'Permission to alter your Home, Garage or Garden' form.
 All documents referred to in this handbook are available in the Library on the Home Page.
+For information and guidance with regard to CCTV cameras, please refer to the information leaflet under this link: www.waverley-housing.co.uk/cctv